LucasDelfino92/morrowindsharp/mw2.md

 Finally, there are additional steps to take using [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame), assuming you've installed the mods mentioned below.

-- Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Caldera Mages Guild Guarded Alchemy Set.ESP**:
-  - Cell **Caldera, Guild of Mages**
-    - Omits an Imperial Guard placed by BTB's Game Improvements who is no longer necessary.
 - Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Balanced Passive Races and Birthsigns.ESP**:
   - BSGN **Elfborn**
     - Omits the addition of a new power which Balanced Passive Races and Birthsigns doesn't override.